-Why build an open-source FTP server in Rust?
+Why would you build an open source FTP server in Rust?

 In the episode, we explore the Rust programming language and our first open-source code in this language: unFTP.
 When you need to FTP but you don't want to.
 We will show you the advantages of using this FTP server in the Cloud for the cases that still require you to FTP.

 What we discussed

 - What is Rust and why is it so popular?

 - Why unFTP?